-Push to Install Service activates automatically when a user logs in having the same Microsoft credentials over more than one devices.
-There is an option Install on my devices appears while opening the same program.
+Push to Install Service activates automatically when a user logs in having the same Microsoft credentials over more than one device.
+There is an option Install on my devices that appears while opening the same program.
 Despite being one of the most amazing features, some people might not like this as to have some sort of dissimilarities in peripherals.
-The process to Disable Push to Install service in Windows 10 might seem a little complex for the regular users as it involves tweaking Group Policy Editor and Registry Editor.
+The process to Disable Push to Install service in Windows 11 or 10 might seem a little complex for regular users as it involves tweaking Group Policy Editor and Registry Editor.
 However, we are presenting the easiest way to do so as we believe to stay by your side.
 Read and imply the instructions from segment to complete the task perfectly.

 Through Registry Editor